-Spoofing, in the field of cyber security, is the act of disguising communication from a malicious source so that it appears to be from someone the target knows and trusts.
-It helps the attacker gain access to computers and obtain sensitive information, launch malware attacks and disrupt operations.
+Spoofing, in the field of cybersecurity, is the act of disguising communication from a malicious source so it appears to be from someone the target knows and trusts.
+It helps the attacker access computers, obtain sensitive information, launch malware attacks, and disrupt operations.

-For example, you receive an email from your bank asking you to re-submit your account access information for some bogus reason.
-You recognize the email address so you willingly oblige.
-But later your credit card bills you for items you never purchased.
-You’ve been spoofed!
+For example, you receive an email from your bank asking you to resubmit your account access information for some bogus reason.
+You recognize the email address, so you willingly oblige.
+But later, your credit card bills you for items you never purchased.
+You’ve been hacked!

-The act of spoofing is like the proverbial wolf in sheep’s clothing.
-The timeless fable tells of a wolf who disguises himself as a sheep, fools the shepherd and successfully devours his prey.
+The act of spoofing is like the proverbial wolf in sheep’s clothing ruse.
+The timeless fable tells of a wolf who comes disguised as a sheep, fools the shepherd, and successfully devours his prey.

 Other interesting terms…